ute/search-replace/README.md

 Define pairs of search string and replacement in the document yaml, and let quarto do the work.
 The filter searches document text, including link targets.
 Replacements may include markdown text modifiers (emphasis) and math inline formulae.

 #### News:

-**Format dependent** replacements are currently possible for pdf and html.
+- **Format dependent** replacements are currently possible for pdf and html.
 Send a PR or open an issue if you need further formats :-)

+- For long lists of replacements, check out extension [`mergemeta`](https://github.com/ute/mergemeta), which allows you to merge in data stored under a different key (not `search-replace`) in another `yaml` file, see under Section [Tips](#tips)

 ## Installing